OpenScholarly/UI-library/Plan.md

-Nice — that’s a great idea.
-Below I’ll give a practical, “ready-to-implement” checklist: the **components you should include**, and for each one **types / variants / common @Inputs / @Outputs / behaviors** you’ll want.
-I’ll also include **API patterns**, accessibility notes, theming/design-token guidance, and short code examples (Button + a form input + Modal) you can copy to start your Angular library.

 I assume you want a flexible, production-ready library (ControlValueAccessor for form controls, ARIA + keyboard support, CSS variables for theming, content projection for custom templates).
 If you want fewer components for an MVP, start with the “Core / Essential” group and add the rest later.

 # 1 — Core/Essential components (start here)

-These cover 80% of UI needs.

 ## Button
 Variants: `primary`, `secondary`, `tertiary`, `text`, `ghost`, `danger`/`warning`, `success`, `link`
 Sizes: `xs`/`sm`/`md`/`lg`/`xl` (or `small|medium|large`)
 States: `normal`, `hover`, `active`, `focus`, `disabled`, `loading`, `pressed` (for toggle-like) Parameters / props:
 * `@Input() variant: string = 'primary'`
 * `@Input() size: string = 'md'`
 * `@Input() type: 'button'|'submit'|'reset' = 'button'`